IQSS/dataverse/doc/sphinx-guides/source/container/app-image.rst

 Dataverse Application Image
 ===========================

+The application image is a layer on top of the base image and contains the Dataverse software.

 .. contents:: |toctitle|
     :local:

 An "application image" offers you a deployment ready Dataverse application running on the underlying application server, which is provided by the :doc:`base-image`.
-It's sole purpose is to bundle the application and any additional material necessary to successfully jumpstart the application.
+Its sole purpose is to bundle the application and any additional material necessary to successfully jumpstart the application.

 Until all :ref:`jvm-options` are *MicroProfile Config* enabled, it also adds the necessary scripting glue to